eclipsesource/tabris-js-docs/docs/latest/api/NavigationView.md

 **Returns:** *[WidgetCollection](WidgetCollection.md)*

 Returns the ordered list of pages on the page stack, with the bottommost page as the first and the topmost page as the last element.
-Same as children(), but does not return children of other types than `Page`.
+Same as children(), but only returns children that are of type `Page`.

 ## Properties